NervanaSystems/ngraph-tf/README.md

         git checkout v0.6.0

-7. Next, build and install nGraph bridge.
+7. Next, build and install nGraph-tf.
    :warning: Run the ngraph-tf build from within the `virtualenv`.

         mkdir build